juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 aws configure
 ```

 You'll be prompted for details like the default AWS region (e.g., us-east-1), access key ID, and secret key to create the default profile.
-Now, if you already have the AWS CLI installed and configured, you can manually create the new profile by editing the ~/.aws/credentials file.
+Now, if you already have the AWS CLI installed and configured, you can manually create the new profile by editing the `~/.aws/credentials` file.

-Attention: when you have multiple profiles within your ~/.aws/credentials file, specify which one you want to use by setting the value of the AWS_PROFILE variable with the command export AWS_PROFILE=my_profile.
+Attention: when you have multiple profiles within your `~/.aws/credentials` file, specify which one you want to use by setting the value of the `AWS_PROFILE` variable with the command `export AWS_PROFILE=my_profile` and replacing `my_profile` with the name of the AWS profile you want to use.
+This ensures that any subsequent AWS CLI commands will use the credentials and configuration associated with the specified profile.

 ## Creating the cluster
 By default, **eksctl** will create the cluster in a separate VPC using **m5.large** instances.
 This has some implications: